habralab/bblslug/README.md

 ### Disable validation

-For HTML format, Bblslug performs basic syntax validation before and after translation.
+For HTML and JSON formats, Bblslug performs basic syntax validation before and after translation.
 To skip this step, add:

 ```bash
 vendor/bin/bblslug \